kedi/ElectronCord/README.md

 ```
 - Run `start.bat`

 Here you go!
-You should have ElectronCurd running perferctly.
+You should have ElectronCord running perferctly.
 Note that app listens on `PORT 3000` so don't keep this port busy (:

 ### Linting